ORI-Muchim/AI-Latte/README.md

 # AI-LATTE

-# The repository is only accessible to people aged 19 and over. *PLEASE DO NOT CHECK* the repository for teenagers or children, and please come back when you are old.
+# The repository is only accessible to people aged 19 and over. *PLEASE DO NOT CHECK* the repository for teenagers or children.

 Implementation of a CHATBOT Using [MB-iSTFT-VITS](https://github.com/ORI-Muchim/MB-iSTFT-VITS-Korean) and [ChatGPT](https://chat.openai.com/)